awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 1. Choose **Save changes**\.

-### Task 4: Enable default OpsItems rules to send notifications for new OpsItems<a name="OpsCenter-getting-started-sns-default-rules"></a>
+### Task 4: Turn on default OpsItems rules to send notifications for new OpsItems<a name="OpsCenter-getting-started-sns-default-rules"></a>

 Default OpsItems rules in Amazon EventBridge aren't configured with an ARN for Amazon SNS notifications\.
 Use the following procedure to edit a rule in EventBridge and enter a `notifications` block\.